ReproNim/module-FAIR-data/_episodes/00-Introduction-to-Module.md

 ---

-### Summary
+### Summary of Module 1

 This module covers basics of data and how to make data FAIR:  Findable, Accessible, Interoperable and Reusable (Wilkinson et al., 2015).
 FAIR data is designed for sharing on the web, and integrating with other data sets.
-Other topics include the web of data and data discovery using search engines designed for data.
+Making data FAIR requires attention to how data is structured, formatted and annotated, so we will go over various standards and best practices available for brain imaging data.
+Other topics include the web of data, linking data across the literature and databases, and data discovery using search engines designed for data.

 ### What is a ReproNim module ?